Great on-ear Bluetooth headphones under $100.

 Note: The price can vary considerably depending on color.
 As of publishing this, the Brown Marshall Major II Bluetooth headphones cost under $100 but other colors cost more.

 Are you are interested in a newer model?
-We have a Marshall Major III review in this list of the 15 best headphones Spock would pick.
+Check the best headphones.

 - Plenty of volume

 - Compact/foldable construction

 - Fake models are very poor quality